If it’s comfort food you seek, try this satisfying 3 Bean Salsa Chicken & Rice. It’s full of flavor, fills you up, and is great for chilly nights.

 I really like to use my slow cooker because of my busy schedule.
+I can’t tell you how often we throw together this crockpot macaroni and cheese!
 I’m a big fan of chicken, but I get tired of making the same dinners over and over again.
 I was actually looking through my fridge and pantry and came up with a few things that had the makings of a tasty slow cooker chicken dinner.

 I made tacos the night before, so I had a big batch of my homemade salsa from canned tomatoes in the fridge.
 That’s what I used in this dish, but a 16-ounce jar of your favorite salsa will be perfect too.